Umang077/my-openenv-customer-support-routing/README.md

----
-title: Customer Support Routing
-emoji: 🎫
-colorFrom: blue
-colorTo: purple
-sdk: docker
-pinned: false
-tags:
-  - openenv
----

-# Customer Support Routing — OpenEnv Environment
+# Customer Support Routing: OpenEnv Environment

 An OpenEnv environment where an AI agent triages customer support tickets by routing each one to the correct team and assigning an appropriate priority level.